 Great sex between you and your man takes time to create

 In the beginning of your relationship, good sex may come easily, as you are both riding the wave of the newness of your physical appetites.
 As you grow with your partner, another layer of connectivity is formed: the mental side of sex, or emotional intimacy.
+To have enjoyable sex with women it is important to understand how much they value emotional connection with their partners and how it affects their trajectory of sexual satisfaction.
 Research shows that 53% of women view the mental connection established in a long-term relationship an essential part of their sexual satisfaction.

 What’s needed for fireworks-filled sex: a recipe

 Sexually-fulfilled women agree: if you can’t communicate outside the bedroom, your physical communication inside the bedroom will be difficult.
 Good sex starts in the head, and that means being able to talk honestly with your partner.
+Build up is important for enjoyable sex and women get excited about sex when they feel a deep, strong connection to their man.
 The majority of women require a deep, strong connection to their man in order to truly enjoy intercourse.
 Research has found that women value this emotional connection even more than achieving orgasm.
 Many women also share that they don’t like to jump right into the act itself (although a “quickie” from time to time can be enjoyable) but love the lead up to sex: the foreplay.
 They also make sure that these pre-coital caresses are enjoyable to their man as well, because seeing their man excited adds to their own excitement and feeling of femininity.

 Sexually-satisfied women understand the importance of seduction.
 They know that this is as pleasure-giving as the physical aspects of being in bed, as the act of seduction—everything that takes place prior to slipping between the sheets—can be as sexy as the end game itself.
 Think about those early dating days, when you spent time selecting your lingerie, your perfume, your outfit and accessories.
 You can bet at the same moment you were doing your makeup, your man was carefully picking out the restaurant and rehearsing what he might say to you during dinner that would draw you closer to him.
 Seduction is fun whatever the phase of your relationship.
 In fact, it is even more important for long-term couples because seducing each other can help re-ignite the flames of desire.
 Women need these pre-game activities (more than men, it may seem) in order to get into the mood, especially after years of being with the same partner.
 There are few things more exciting than being reminded that you are worth courting.